nunit/nunit.analyzers/documentation/NUnit2025.md

 ## Description

-The ContainsConstraint constraint requires actual argument to be either string, or collection of strings.
+The ContainsConstraint requires actual value to be either a string or a collection of strings.

 ## Motivation

-Using ContainsConstraint with actual argument, which is not a string and not a collection of strings, leads to assertion error.
+Using a ContainsConstraint with an actual argument, which is neither a string nor a collection of strings, leads to an assertion error.

 ## How to fix violations